laurentj/slimerjs/docs/quick-start.rst

 Quick Start
 ===========

-SlimerJS execute your script in the context of a blank window (that you cannot see).
+SlimerJS executes your script in the context of a blank window (that you cannot see).
 So you have a document object, a window object, even if it is not really useful.
-You have other objects that will allow you to do many things.
+You have other objects that allow you to do many tasks.

 Hello World
 -----------

-Since SlimerJS is called from the command line, the first thing we could do in our script is to print something in the terminal.
+Since SlimerJS is called from the command line, the first thing you could do in your script is to print something in the terminal.
 You do it with the ``console`` object, as in any web page.